itspatkar/Assets/Assets/network.md

 - star topology

 #### Switch
-- used to connect devices together on network to establish LAN
+- used to connect devices together on network to establish LAN (switching is deciding best route for data transmission)
 - Layer 2 device
 - Works at data link layer
 - has memory - stores MAC address table